 In relatively short order you should figure out if you’re home free on the chewing issue, or if you’ll need to completely overhaul her mouth behavior management and redirection.
-For a long-term chew-training protocol, see “Chew, Chew, Train!” in the August 2007 issue.
+For a long-term chew-training protocol, see “Dogs and Puppies Chew for a Number of Reasons,” in the August 2007 issue.

 Note: If chewing is accompanied by other undesirable behaviors such as general destruction, barking, and aversion to crating, consider separation or isolation anxiety as possibilities.

 Jumping up – Remember, your dog’s jumping up has nothing to do with dominance.
-(See “Alpha, Schmalpha,” in the December 2011 issue).
+(See “De-bunking the "Alpha Dog" Theory,” in the December 2011 issue).
 She’s probably either trying to greet you, get you to pay attention to her, or perhaps seeking reassurance, if she’s stressed or frightened.

 The answer to this training challenge is to make sure that no one reinforces her for jumping up.
 Make sure that every person who wants to greet the dog is prepared to turn his or her back and step away from her when she jumps.

 Next, reinforce “sit” very generously, with high-value treats, to help this polite deference behavior become her default choice (her first behavior option – the one she chooses when she isn’t sure what to do) and make sure everyone gives her attention for sitting.
-(See “Keeping Four on the Floor,” May 2008.)
+(See “Train Your Dog to Greet People,” May 2008.)
 If she’s jumping up for reassurance, determine what is stressing her and make that stressor go away until you can help her become comfortable with it.